Gem Profile- Bloodstone

 Bloodstone Facts

-Sherrie Lingerfelt used both red and bloodstone jasper cabochons to create this attractive double pendant, using 14k gold-filled wire.
+Sherrie Lingerfelt crafted an attractive double pendant using red and bloodstone jasper cabochons with 14k gold-filled wire.

 Dale Armstrong's Gem Profile- Bloodstone - , General Education, , Bloodstone Jasper Cabochon Pendant